 Associate Professor of Statistics; Co-Director of Ph.D.
 Program

-Research Interests: Applications in bioinformatics, bayesian multi-level modeling, statistical computing and MCMC methods, and statistics in sports.
+Shane T. Jensen’s research interests include applications in bioinformatics, bayesian multi-level modeling, statistical computing and MCMC methods, and statistics in sports.

-Henri Salvatori Professor and Chair of Computer and Information Science
+Henry Salvatori Professor and Chair of Computer and Information Science

 Henry Salvatori Professor of Computer and Information Science

-Professor of Biology and Co-Director of Penn Genomics Institute
+Edmund J. and Louise Kahn Term Endowed Professor of Biology and Co-Director of Penn Genomics Institute

 Abba M. Krieger

-Robert Steinberg Professor of Statistics at the Wharton School
+Robert Steinberg Professor of Statistics

 George J. Mailath